TW2/yggdrasil/README.md

 ### Main
 - [ ] Be compatible with Aegisub
 - [ ] Be compatible with AssDraw
-- [x] Include ASS table to work with (current status is set standalone element)
+- [x] Include ASS table to work with (current status is set as standalone element)
 - [ ] Include ASS drawing
-- [ ] Include video preview (current status is set standalone element without true implementations)
+- [ ] Include video preview (current status is set as standalone element without true implementations)
-- [ ] Include audio timing (current status is set standalone element without true implementations)
+- [ ] Include audio timing (current status is set as standalone element without true implementations)
 - [ ] Include ASS karaoke engine
 ### Customization
 - [x] Theme system